 Linked Assessment Curriculums

-To link them select the '+Add', choose the assessment and link.
+To link them, select the '+Add', choose the assessment on the slide-over and click Add Curriculum to link.

 Assessment Characteristics

-Determines whether this course in itself should be assessable.
-This is used, for example, when ad hoc assessments are issued on a per course basis.
-When a course is marked as assessable, all its modules are automatically accessible as well, so it is usually only necessary to mark top level courses as assessable.
+This is used, for example, when ad hoc assessments are issued on a per-course basis.
+When a course is marked as assessable, all its modules are automatically assessable as well, so it is usually only necessary to mark top-level courses as assessable.

 Comments